rokroskar/spark_workshop/notebooks/gutenberg/README.md

 The [Gutenberg Project](https://www.gutenberg.org/) hosts books in the public domain in many languages.
 Here, we will first use the English book corpus to construct an "N-Gram viewer" and later we will combine this with the German book corpus to develop a language model.

-The corpus is not "Big Data" per-se, but it is big enough that it cannot be comfortably analyzed on a laptop.
-We will do the analysis using Spark running on nodes controlled by a YARN resource manager.
+The corpus is about 10 Gb of raw html, which is not "Big Data" per-se but it is big enough that it is uncomfortable to analyze it on a laptop.
+Instead, we will do the analysis using Spark running on nodes controlled by a YARN resource manager.
 Our analysis will be done interactively by spawning a Jupyter notebook on the remote cluster and connecting to it from the comfort of a browser on the laptop.